LatAmStartups/LatAmStartups.github.io/_posts/2016-01-18-canadas-startup-visa-or-maybe-better-a-softlanding-program.md

 ---

 <p>
 Canada has a Startup Visa program.
 Latin American startups should know about the benefits of this visa, but additionally Canada has also some cool softlanding programs.
-Let's talk with the experts and find more alternativas to reach North America.
+Let's talk with the experts and find out more alternativas to reach North America.

 </p>
 <!--more-->